 We have all of our classes in our new gathering space known as our SchoolRoom which was completed almost two years ago.

-So after 28 years in this business I’m still passionate for what I do, I can still come to work excited like that teenage girl did years ago and still love this crazy retail life.
+So after 33 years in this business I’m still passionate for what I do, I can still come to work excited like that teenage girl did years ago and still love this crazy retail life.
 So somewhere along the way I’ve discovered the secret to success, hard work, love what you do and never give up and you have to be a little stubborn too.
-A big thank you is owed to all of you that challanged me and made me always want to do better.
-I hope you all will find my business something you have been looking for and share it with your friends and most important plan a visit, we will try to motivate, inspire and become your best friend.
+A big thank you is owed to all of you that challenged me and made me always want to do better.
+I hope you all will find my business something you have been looking for and share it with your friends and most important be able to Thank You for choosing us!